sarisabban/MiraMar/README.md

 env.render()
 ```

 You can use `env.render(show=False, save=True)` to save rather than show the game output, must have PyMOL installed to display the output.
+If not output is displayed, i.e PyMOL does not automatically open then go to the environment's directory, open the *pyvenv.cfg* and change the line *include-system-site-packages = false* to be true (all small letters).

 The **actions** are as follows:
 | Action   | Name | Values                   |